1994–95 Major League Baseball strike: Repercussions

+Major League Baseball would not attempt another salary cap until the 2026 season.

 December

 On December 5, it was announced Richard Ravitch would step down as negotiator for the owners on December 31, 1994.
 Ravitch instead resigned on December 6, 1994.
 On December 14, labor talks headed by federal mediator William Usery broke down.
 The next day, the owners approved a salary cap plan by a vote of 25–3, but agreed to delay implementing it so that another round of talks with the players could be held.
 On December 23, with negotiations at a standstill, the owners unilaterally implemented a salary cap.

 January 1995

 On January 4, 1995, five bills aimed at ending the baseball strike were introduced into Congress.
 The next day, Fehr declared all 895 unsigned Major League players to be free agents in response to unilateral contract changes made by the owners.
 On January 10, arbitrator Thomas Roberts awarded 11 players a total of almost $10 million as a result of collusion charges brought against the owners.
 On January 26, both players and owners were ordered by President Bill Clinton to resume bargaining and reach an agreement by February 6.
 Unfortunately, President Clinton's deadline came and went with no resolution of the strike.
 Just five days earlier, the owners agreed to revoke the salary cap and return to the old agreement.